pakozm/xemsg/README.md

 # Xemsg!

-Plain binding of [nanomsg](https://github.com/nanomsg/nanomsg) to Lua 5.2 (no FFI).
+Plain binding of [nanomsg](https://github.com/nanomsg/nanomsg) to Lua (no FFI), working for Lua 5.1 and Lua 5.2.
 The name Xemsg! is a valencian joke: we normally use the word *nano* to refer to our budies, and in some cases it is preceded by *xe* word to form the following interjection: **Xe nano!**

 ## Why another nanomsg binding?

 All the requirements we need are not fulfilled in current bindings.
-The requirements here are: a simple library for gluing nanomsg and Lua without any other dependency (no LuaFFI), besides Lua 5.2 and Unix like OS.
+The requirements here are: a simple library for gluing nanomsg and Lua without any other dependency (no LuaFFI), besides Lua 5.1/5.2 and Unix like OS.

 Currently exists three other well known bindings: